 Are there any WordPress plugins banned on your network?

-ANSWER: Yes, there is an ever-evolving list of WordPress plugins that we “ban” from our servers for reasons of security and performance; in most cases these plugins can actually be installed for a short amount of time, however, our network cron jobs will automatically delete such plugins several times each day.
+ANSWER: Yes, there is an ever-evolving list of WordPress plugins that we “blacklist” from our servers for reasons of security and performance; in most cases these plugins can actually be installed for a short amount of time, however, our network cron jobs will automatically delete such plugins several times each day.
 This approach allows our clients to test a certain plugin if they like, while enforcing a cleanup policy that protects our clients from risky software.

 Initially when we launched LittleBizzy, we sought to avoid banning any WordPress plugins.
 The reason for this is that we didn’t want to manipulate open-source software like WordPress into our own proprietary hosting environment in such a way that discriminated against certain plugins, or in a way that “betrayed” the spirit of open-source collaboration between various individuals, teams, and businesses.
 However, over time we’ve concluded that quite often it’s not web hosts doing the betraying, but rather some of the very poor plugins out there; that is, when certain WordPress plugins negatively affect the security and performance of your website in a measurable way, or when the goal of a plugin is to “mislead” or even scam WordPress webmasters, then frankly it is such players that are to blame for any bad blood — not us!